prisma-labs/graphql-framework-experiment/README.md

 })
 ```

-### `app.addContext`
+### `app.addToContext`

 Add context to your graphql resolver functions.
 The objects returned by your context contributor callbacks will be shallow-merged into `ctx`.
-The `ctx` type will also accurately reflect the types you return from callbacks passed to `addContext`.
+The `ctx` type will also accurately reflect the types you return from callbacks passed to `addToContext`.

 **Example**